The Book of Knight

 “I mean, I don’t know how to play, but I’m down.”
 Like I said, I’m a sucker for games.
 Plus, what else am I doing with my time?

-I follow and as I sit down, Los calls out to the people doing laps, “We need a fourth.”
+I follow and as I sit down, then Los calls out to the people doing laps, “We need a fourth.”

 A very tall and very skinny Black dude who just passed us doing laps comes over.
-“And what are we playin' for?” he says smoothly.
+“And what are we playin' for?” he asks smoothly.
 “I know Straggle Tooth over here ain’t got shit on his books and he still owes Trigger a milk.”

 “Nah, nah, nah,” Straggle Tooth says skittishly.
 “I jus won 'em back.”